-From rooftop bars to alfresco restaurants, public spaces, and reservoirs, here are the best viewing places to be when beautiful fireworks shoot off
+From rooftop bars to public spaces, here are the best viewing places to be when beautiful fireworks shoot off in the city.

-There’s something about fireworks that incites lots of oohs and ahhs, even from the hardest self-proclaimed unromantics.
-Thanks to the many cool rooftop bars and swanky alfresco spots in Singapore, getting front-row seats to see spectacular pyrotechnic displays during major events isn’t all that difficult.
+There’s something about fireworks that incites lots of oohs and ahhs, even from the hardest self-proclaimed non-romantics.
+Thanks to the many cool rooftop bars and swanky alfresco restaurants in Singapore, getting front-row seats to see spectacular pyrotechnic displays during major events like National Day & NYE isn’t all that difficult.
 Here, we round up the best lookouts in the city that provide a perfect view, and then some.

 OverEasy, #01-06, 1 Fullerton Road, Singapore 049213

-Nestled high above the city in the penthouse of the Marina Bay Financial Centre; this high-rise brewery, restaurant, and lounge is an impressive venue to catch the stunning fireworks display.
-For a more intimate experience, book their private dining rooms that boast a spectacular view of the city.
+Nestled high above the city in the penthouse of Marina Bay Financial Centre, this high-rise brewery, restaurant and lounge is an impressive venue to catch the amazing explosions in the sky.
+For a more intimate experience, book the private dining rooms that boast a spectacular view of the city.
 There’s limited outdoor seating, so call ahead to nab that sweet spot.

 While the view of the fireworks is from a distance here, this hilltop destination is perfect for a romantic rendezvous without the crowds.
-A couple of bars and restos – including Spuds & Aprons and Faber Bistro – are located here, so kick back over a beer or two and soak in the show in serenity.
+A couple of bars and restos – including Arbora and Dusk Restaurant & Bar – are located here, so kick back over a beer or two and soak in the show in serenity.

-Perched above the observation deck of the SkyPark at Marina Bay Sands, Ce La Vi boasts a restaurant, club lounge and an unrivalled view of Singapore and beyond.
-The perfect venue to catch the fireworks, while partying with your mates.
+Perched above the observation deck of the SkyPark at Marina Bay Sands, Cé La Vi boasts a restaurant, club lounge and an unrivalled view of Singapore and beyond.
+It’s pretty much the perfect venue to catch the fireworks while partying with your mates.

-Swanky rooftop bar and tapas restaurant Lantern is the place to be if you want knock-out views of the fireworks.
-Mains like seared black cod and steak and frites are to be had, but if you prefer, go for light bites like the popular mini wagyu beef sliders.
+The swanky rooftop bar and tapas restaurant is the place to be if you want knock-out views of the fireworks.
+Mains like seared black cod and steak and fries are to be had, but if you prefer, go for light bites like the popular mini wagyu beef sliders.
 Head there before 8pm to also catch Marina Bay Sand’s spiffy laser light shows from your seat.

-Singapore’s 15th reservoir, Marina Barrage is a dam in Singapore built across the mouth of the bay, between Marina East and Marina South.
-Bring along a picnic mat and chill on the spacious rooftop garden during major celebrations, as you wait for the spectacular illuminations in the sky.
+Singapore’s 15th reservoir, Marina Barrage is a dam built across the mouth of the bay, between Marina East and Marina South.
+Bring along a picnic mat and chill on the spacious rooftop garden during major celebrations, as you wait for the dazzling illuminations in the sky.

 Marina Barrage, 8 Marina Gardens Drive, Singapore 018951